 While the United Kingdom has officially left the European Union, Portugal remains an attractive destination for retirees due to its climate, affordable living costs, and healthcare system.

 UK citizens can stay in Portugal for up to 90 days within a 180-day period without a visa.
-For longer stays, including retirement, applying for a Portuguese visa is required.
+Applying for a Portuguese visa is required for longer stays, including retirement.

 The weather in Portugal is often a significant draw, especially when compared to the UK.
 This shift in weather can significantly enhance the overall quality of life for those accustomed to the UK’s cooler and less predictable climate.

-The cost of living is another compelling factor.
+Another compelling factor is the cost of living.
 Portugal is generally more affordable than many UK cities, making it an appealing option for retirees looking to stretch their retirement income further.

 Retirement in Portugal: What You Need To Know